I Am Legend (film): Plot

-During his city drive, Neville notices "Fred", a mannequin from the video store mysteriously placed outside Grand Central Terminal.
-As he suspiciously approaches Fred, he gets caught in a trap similar to the one used to capture the female Darkseeker, hitting his head and losing consciousness.
-By dusk, he awakes, and the Alpha unleashes infected dogs to attack him.
-Neville manages to free himself from the trap to subdue the dogs, although Sam is bitten during the struggle.
-Back in his lab, Neville injects her with his serum, to no avail.
-Sam begins to transform due to the infection, and Neville strangles her to avoid being infected himself.
+Neville notices a mannequin placed outside Grand Central Terminal.
+As he approaches it, he is caught in a trap and loses consciousness.
+He awakes at dusk and the Alpha unleashes infected dogs.
+Neville frees himself and subdues the dogs, but Sam is bitten.
+Back in his lab, Neville injects her with his serum to no avail.
+Sam begins to transform and Neville strangles her.
+Neville assaults the Darkseekers with his car, but is vastly outnumbered.
+He is rescued by immune survivors Anna and Ethan, who heard his broadcast.

-Grieving for the death of his companion, and on the verge of losing his sanity, Neville assaults the Darkseekers with his car, but is vastly outnumbered.
-He is rescued by immune survivors: Anna and Ethan, who arrive from Maryland after hearing his broadcast.
+They take Neville home, where Anna explains they survived on a Red Cross ship from São Paulo, and are heading to a survivors camp in Bethel, Vermont.
+Neville says no such camp exists.
+Working to cure the female Darkseeker, Neville suggests cooling her with ice to improve treatment.
+Darkseekers launch an invasion on the house.
+Neville, Anna, and Ethan seal themselves in the basement laboratory with the test subject where Neville discovers the female Darkseeker is slowly turning back to human.
+The Alpha Darkseeker begins breaking through the glass door.

-They take Neville home, where Anna explains they survived the outbreak on a Red Cross ship from São Paulo, and are heading to a survivors camp in Bethel, Vermont.
-Neville disagrees, saying no such camp exists.
-While working to cure the female Darkseeker, Neville suggests cooling her with ice to improve treatment.
-Later on, as revenge for the assault at the seaport, the Darkseekers launch an invasion on the house.
-Neville, Anna, and Ethan retreat to the basement laboratory, sealing themselves with the female test subject.
+Theatrical ending

-As the Darkseekers attack the lab, Neville discovers his treatment working when the female Darkseeker slowly turns human.
-Neville draws a vial of blood from the woman he cured, and gives it to Anna before shutting Ethan and her inside a coal chute in the back of the lab.
-Neville sacrifices himself, killing the attacking Darkseekers including the alpha male with a grenade.
+Neville draws a vial of blood from the cured Darkseeker and gives it to Anna before shutting her and Ethan inside a coal chute in the back of the lab.
+Neville then sacrifices himself, killing the attacking Darkseekers with a grenade.

-Anna and Ethan reach the survivor camp in Bethel, greeted by other survivors before Anna gives them the cure.
-Anna recounts Neville's efforts and sacrifices to save humanity, implying how he became a 'legend'.
+Anna and Ethan reach the survivor camp in Bethel and Anna gives them the cure.
+She recounts Neville's work and sacrifice, implying he became a legend.